Key Takeaways:

 At the same time, prepare your documents early.
 Most agents and landlords will expect to see your ID, proof of income, employment details and previous landlord references.
 Having these ready can put you a step ahead of the competition.

 Next, narrow down where in London you want to live.
 There are many factors and potential trade-offs to consider that will determine your best area to live in London, such as your budget, commute, transport links, safety, and the kind of lifestyle you want.
-Start by shortlisting 3-5 areas that fit your budget and lifestyle, rather than searching the whole city with no focus.

 In London’s rental market, most properties are listed 4-8 weeks before they become available.
 Use this window to search portals, speak to lettings agents in your chosen areas and register your details with them for updates.
 Set alerts and check regularly for new listings.

 When suitable properties come up, move fast by booking viewings for the same day or next day if possible.
 Treat each one as a serious inspection, not just a quick look around.
-Check things like the overall condition, storage, water pressure, and noise levels, and have a list of questions prepared, such as included furniture, building amenities and who manages the property.

 Importantly, under the Tenant Fees Act, agents cannot charge administration, negotiation or referencing fees when you make an offer.
+Rental bidding restrictions introduced under the Renters’ Rights Act also mean landlords and agents can no longer encourage bidding wars above advertised rents.

-If affordability criteria are not met, a guarantor may be required, particularly for students, first-time renters or those new to the UK.
+If affordability criteria are not met, a rent guarantor may be required, particularly for students, first-time renters or those new to the UK.

-Before you move in, you’ll usually need to pay a security deposit and at least one month’s rent in advance.
+Before you move in, tenants are typically asked to pay a security deposit and the permitted rent in advance agreed under current rules.
 The deposit should be protected in an approved tenancy deposit scheme, and you should receive confirmation of this.
-For most tenancies, deposits are capped at five weeks’ rent, and holding deposits are limited to one week’s rent.

 On or just before your move-in date, an inventory will be carried out to record the condition of the property.
 This document is what the refund of your deposit will be measured against, so it’s vital to check it carefully.